"Watch the birdie, you bastard" — looking back on Licence to Kill

 Watch out for a cameo by Sean Connery dancing around the swimming pool at "dis wedding party".

 Bond also shows contempt for the blasé and slightly camp detective at Felix's home after he's been mauled by a great white shark.
 Bond stares on coldly when it's Killefer's turn to be shark food.

 Benicio del Toro, just 21 at the time, plays the ruthless and psychotic Dario with swagger.
-Robert also revealed to us that he wanted to audience to wonder if Sanchez and Dario were lovers, hence the caressing.
+Robert also revealed that he wanted the audience to wonder if Sanchez and Dario were lovers, hence the caressing.

 The casting of M has been 100% consistent throughout the series, and Robert Brown is no exception.
 He's terrific in the face-off with Bond.

-This Bond film is so dark that there's even a heavy suggestion that Sanchez's heavies raped her.
-But there is humour, despite the common misconception that Tim's films were void of any funnies.
-There's plenty of swearing too.
+This Bond film is so dark that there's even a suggestion that Sanchez's heavies raped her.
+But there's humour, despite the common misconception that Tim's films lacked funnies.
+There's plenty of swearing, too.

-Despite Bond being misogynistic towards Pam Bouvier at first — probably something you'd never see in a Bond film today — she is a physical and mental match for him.
+Despite Bond being misogynistic towards Pam Bouvier at first — probably something you'd never see in a Bond film today — she's a physical and mental match for him.
 Carey Lowell is super in the role.